Website translation

 Weglot also does more than just text translation.
 Among other features, it can:

-• Optimize your website for multilingual searches: Multilingual search engine optimization (SEO) refers to the taking of steps to enhance your website’s visibility in multilingual search engine results.
+• Optimize your website for multilingual searches: Multilingual search engine optimization (SEO) refers to the steps taken to enhance your website’s visibility in multilingual search engine results.
 It’s an essential process if you’re building your website with a global audience in mind.
 With features such as automatic hreflang tag implementation and metadata translation, Weglot will help set your website up for success in the multilingual search arena.

-More than 60,000 websites use Weglot for their translation needs, with outstanding results.
 French eyewear brand Jimmy Fairly is one of them: the business doubled its percentage of international sales just one week after using Weglot to translate its French website into English.
 Encouraged by these results, Jimmy Fairly subsequently translated its website to German and Italian as well and reaped an overall 70% increase in web sessions after eight months.

 Delivering superior translation performance, neural machine translation is a significant improvement over other traditional machine translation techniques.
 With that in mind, it’s unsurprising that NMT is the machine translation technology of choice for so much of the business world.

-As our machine translation study reveals, the volume of machine-translated-web content has increased sixfold over the last two years.
+As our machine translation study reveals, the volume of machine-translated web content has increased sixfold over the last two years.
 Machine translation is also used for large projects, with more than 10% of translated websites containing over 50,000 words.
 Finally, only about 30% of machine-translated content is edited, suggesting that a significant portion of machine translations is so accurate that it requires no further refinement.

 Weglot makes it easy to harness the power of NMT to translate your website content.
 It’s simple to set up and automatically chooses the most suitable machine translation engine to produce the best translation for any given language pair.
 The result is speedy, high-quality website translations that you can implement without fuss.
 Just take it from Corrine Ellsworth-Beaumont, the CEO of Know Your Lemons Foundation: